Knee Pain in Females? Causes, Scientific Reasons & Exercises

 Females have slightly knocked knee

-Another major difference between male and female body structure is the presence of knock knees in females.
+Another major difference between male and female body structure is the presence of knock knees in females3.
 Let me explain what that means.
 Normally, legs are supposed to be straight, and in males, they mostly remain in a straight alignment.

 However, in females, the knees tend to bend slightly inward, which is referred to as knock knees.
-Because of this inward bend, the body’s weight is concentrated on a particular point in the knee instead of being evenly distributed.
+Because of this inward bend, the body’s weight is concentrated on a particular point in the knee instead of being evenly distributed1.

 Ideally, the body’s weight should be equally spread across the knee joint.
 However, due to the knock-knee structure in females, the weight gets concentrated on the medial (inner) side of the knee.
 This excess pressure on a specific area leads to increased pain and discomfort in women.